reinoudb/charts/bento-next/README.md

-# Bento-Next Helm Chart Configuration
+# Helm Chart Configuration

-This Helm chart deploys the Bento-Next application.
+This Helm chart deploys your application.
 Below are the configurable parameters for this chart and their default values as defined in the `values.yaml` file.

 ## Parameters